-Phase 1 Phase 2 Phase 3 Phase 4+ (correlating with (correlating with state (correlating with state (correlating with state state endangered status) threatened status) delisted, nongame status) delisted, game status) Start Current (2022) Minimum count of 50 wolves anywhere in Colorado for four successive years.
-Phase 1 and Phase 2 conclusion requirements are both met.
-Phase 2 requirements may be met concurrently with Phase 1 requirements.
-Discretionary phase, not prescriptive nor legally required.
+Phase 1 Phase 2 Phase 3 Phase 4 +

+(correlating with (correlating with state (correlating with state (correlating with state

+state endangered status) threatened status) delisted, nongame status) delisted, game status)

+Start Current (2022) Minimum count of 50 wolves anywhere in Colorado for four successive years. met.
+Phase 2 requirements may be Discretionary phase, not prescriptive nor legally required.
 A population estimate above the delisting threshold would be required.

-Minimum count of 50 wolves anywhere in Colorado for four successive years.
-Minimum count of 150 wolves anywhere in Colorado for two successive years -OR- Minimum count of 200 wolves anywhere in Colorado with no temporal requirement.
+Conclude of 50 wolves anywhere in Minimum count of 150 wolves anywhere in Colorado for two successive years -OR- Minimum count of 200 wolves anywhere in Colorado with no temporal requirement.
 No prescribed conclusion; not legally required.
-No prescribed conclusion. ////// Downlist to state Delist from Colorado Consider reclassifying N/A upon threatened. state list to game species. conclusion After downlisting, After delisting, a lower To be determined N/A тоур паск a minimum count bound of a population depending on whether into this or less than 50 estimate of less than 150 and under what criteria wolves anywhere in Colorado for wolves anywhere in Colorado for two a game reclassification is made. two consecutive years initiates review of relisting to state endangered status. consecutive years initiates review of relisting to state threatened status.
+No prescribed conclusion.

+Action Downlist to state Delist from Colorado Consider reclassifying N/A

+upon threatened. state list to game species.

+conclusion

+Criteria to After downlisting, After delisting, a lower To be determined N/A

+move back ' ' depending on whether

+into this or less than 50 and under what criteria

+- wolves anywhere in a game reclassification

+phase in Colorado for Colorado for two is made.

+consecutive years initiates review of

+' relisting to state

+to state threatened status.

+endangered

+status.